ketanhwr/blog/_posts/2016-06-28-sublime-text-competitive-programming.markdown

 For copying and pasting test cases into the terminal, copy it first from your source, and then in the terminal use `Shift+Insert` to paste in into the terminal.

-_Note: You can change the terminal from `xterm` to any other of your choice as well._
+_Note: You can change the terminal from `xterm` to any other of your choice as well.
+I personally, use `terminator`._

 ### Mac Users
 _(This will work for Linux users too.)_